yen936/deep-sky/README.md

 Operation Deep Sky took First Prize Overall at the 2024 Space Coast Hard Tech Hackathon.

 The hack was hosted by Florida Tech's Center for Advanced Manufacturing and Innovative Design.
-The hackathon challenged students and young engineers to develop solutions for problems related to aerospace, defense, hardware, and manufacturing.
+The hackathon challenged engineers to develop solutions for problems related to aerospace, defense, hardware, and manufacturing.

 ## Video